Mission & History

 Our Story

 Christmas of 1986 was a time of both hope and heartbreak for Mark and Carol Stolze.
-They were visiting a friend in the hospital battling stage 4 Hodgkin’s disease.
+They were visiting a friend in the hospital battling stage 4 Hodgkin’s lymphoma.
 Despite undergoing numerous treatments, her cancer had not diminished, and she faced a grim prognosis: without a bone marrow transplant, her chances of survival were slim.
 As she cried, she revealed her fears not only about her own fate but also the financial burden her family, already struggling in their rural home, would face.
 The transplant was prohibitively expensive, and with only 12 hospitals in the U.S. equipped for the procedure and insurance companies reluctant to cover it, her situation seemed nearly hopeless.

 Moved by their friend’s plight, Mark and Carol were determined to help but felt overwhelmed by the lack of resources.
 The head of the transplant unit explained the dire situation: while the procedure was potentially lifesaving, without financial means, the hospital could only offer palliative care.
 Mark was shocked to learn that, in the previous year alone, around 30 children had been turned away due to financial barriers despite their critical need for treatment.